Domination (song)

 "Domination" is a song by American heavy metal band Pantera.
 It is the sixth track on their 1990 studio album Cowboys from Hell.
-The song is very notable for its breakdown in the middle of the song, which is considered to be the best out of all of Pantera's breakdowns.
+The song is notable for its breakdown, which is widely considered to be the best out of all of Pantera's breakdowns.

 From 1990 to 1991, it was used as a live set opener.

 For the late Dimebag Darrell's birthday in 2022, thrash metal band Anthrax played part of the song at a show.

 Background and composition

-The song is composed in the key of E minor, and has a tempo of 141 beats per minute.
-According to vocalist Phil Anselmo in an interview with Louder Sound: "it was written in the practice studio" and he also commented: "It was the first time we were gonna actually lay it down after we'd been jamming on it.
+The song is played in E standard tuning, and has a tempo of 141 beats per minute.
+According to vocalist Phil Anselmo in an interview with Louder Sound, it was "written in the practice studio"; he also commented, "It was the first time we were gonna actually lay it down after we'd been jamming on it.
 And we used the first take.
 It's full of energy and it's very raw."

 It was one of the first songs written for the album along with "The Art of Shredding" and "Heresy".